MSPB Services for Suspension, Demotion, or Termination Complaints

 What Are My Rights as a Federal Employee?

 Under federal law, federal agencies can take two kinds of action against their employees for poor performance or misconduct.
-The first kind is called a disciplinary action.
+The first kind is called disciplinary action.
 Disciplinary actions include less serious punishments.
-Examples include oral or written counselings, letters of warning, letters of reprimand, and short suspensions (14 days or fewer).
+Examples include oral or written counseling, letters of warning, letters of reprimand, and short suspensions (14 days or fewer).
 The second kind is referred to as an adverse action.

 Adverse actions include suspensions that last for longer than 15 days, demotions, and removals.
-Depending on which of these two actions you are facing, you will receive different levels of due process rights.
+Depending on which of these two types of actions you are facing, you will receive different levels of due process rights.

 If you are facing a disciplinary action, the law guarantees you the following rights: